The HyperTexts

 Do human beings have the right to reproduce?

-based on, or influenced by, Lord Byron's pessimistic view of his assumed
+based on, or greatly influenced by, Lord Byron's pessimistic view of his assumed

-Creator, the biblical "god" Jehovah.
-From what I have read on the subject, Percy
+Creator, the biblical "god" Yahweh aka Jehovah.
+From what I have read on the subject,

 Bysshe Shelley, an atheist, had to "talk down" Byron at times from black moods

-induced by his religion, Christianity, and its diabolical "god" who creates
+induced by his dark religion, Christianity, with its diabolical "god" who creates

 human beings with needs and desires, damns them for acting on the needs and

-desires he instilled, then predestines (predetermines) which ones will go to
+desires he instilled in them, then predestines (predetermines) which ones will go to

-heaven and hell.
-This discovery led me to wonder whether Byron's dark view of his Creator may have inspired Mary
+My discovery of Percy Shelley "talking down" Byron led me to wonder whether Byron's dark view of his Creator may have inspired Mary

-Shelley's fiendish doctor.
+Shelley's overambitious doctor.
 After all, she and Percy were houseguests of Byron when she came

 But in any case Victor Frankenstein pales in comparison to Jehovah, who condemned